The Ihara Zeta function for infinite graphs: Actions of sofic groups on graphs

+We are now in position to prove the main theorem of this section.
+Recall that periodic graphs have been introduced in Definition \ref{periodic graph}.

-\begin{Theorem} Let $(G,\Gamma)$ be a periodic graph with vertex degree bounded by $D\in \NN$ and assume that the group $\Gamma$ is sofic and acts freely on the vertices.
-Then there exists a weakly convergent sequence of finite graphs $(G_n)$ such that for all $\alpha \in \mathcal{A}^D,$
+\begin{Theorem} Let $(G,\Gamma)$ be a periodic graph with a sofic group $\Gamma$.
+Assume further that the vertex degree of $G$ is bounded by $D\in \NN$ and that $F$ is a fundamental domain of finite co-volume.
+Then, there exists a weakly convergent sequence of finite graphs $(G_n)$ such that for all $\alpha \in \mathcal{A}^D,$